c5creative/Multiome-QC-NextFlow/README.md

 nextflow run -resume -params-file config.json --results /path/to/results /path/to/Multiome-QC-NextFlow/qc.nf
 ```

+You may wish to run under nohup so that the pipeline continues to run in the background and does not terminate upon logging out of the server (`nohup nextflow run ... &`)

 ## Output
 * `barcodes-passing-qc-thresholds/*`: List of RNA and ATAC barcodes passing all QC thresholds (before doublet detection), and corresponding QC plots
 * `atac-doublet-detection`: Doublet detection results based on AMULET, including lists of singlet RNA/ATAC barcodes (to be used for downstream analysis)